nicolasAmat/uSMPT/README.md

 The interconnection between `BMC` and `KInduction` is already implemented in `usmpt` through the attribute `induction_queue`.
 The `prove_helper` method of `BMC` must manage the result of `KInduction` if there is one.

-Note that to run Induction you must select it using `--methods KINDUCTION`.
+Note that to run Induction you must select it using `--methods K-INDUCTION`.

 <table><tr><td style="vertical-align: middle;">❓</td>
 <td>